papoc-workshop/2020/programme.md

 [register in advance through EuroSys](https://www.eurosys2020.org/registration/) (free of charge).

 Schedule times are given in [Central European Summer Time](https://www.timeanddate.com/time/zones/cest) (CEST), and converted into your local time zone based on your web browser's settings.
+Please note that CEST is not the same timezone as the workshop would have followed if it had taken place physically in Crete.

 Keynote